Toufool/AutoSplit/README.md

 ## SPLIT IMAGE FOLDER:
 - All files in the folder must be .png files
-- They can be any size
+- Images can be any size
 - Name split images alphabnumerically in the order you want them to split - an easy way to do this is name the files a_splitname.png, b_splitname.png, etc.
 - Be mindful of false positives.
-For example, if you use a black screen for a split image, make sure a black screen will not show up before you want to split (for example, in Super Mario 64, a black loading screen appear after a star, but will also appear if you die).
+For example, if you use a black screen for a split image, make sure a black screen will not show up before you want to split (for example, in Super Mario 64, a black loading screen appears after a star, but will also appear if you die).

 ## CAPTURE REGION
 - Click "Select Region"
-- Click and drag to form a rectangle over the region you wish to capture
+- Click and drag to form a rectangle over the region you want to capture
-- Adjust position, height, and width manually to make corrections to the capture region
+- Adjust position, height, and width manually to make slight corrections to the capture region
-- You can freely move the window that the program is capturing, but resizing will cause the capture region to change
+- You can freely move the window that the program is capturing, but resizing the window will cause the capture region to change
 - Once you are happy with your capture region, you may unselect Live Capture Region to decrease CPU usage if you wish
-note: Closing the window that the program is capturing will throw and error at you and reset the auto splitter if it is running
+note: Closing the window that the program is capturing will throw and error and reset the auto splitter if it is running

 ## OPTIONS
 ### Show Live Similarity: